sgodanas/nxt_graphs_usd/Example.md

  - SetAssetIdentifier: Sets the model's asset identifier to the given asset path
  - SetPayloadAssetDependencies: Returns the list of asset dependencies referenced inside the payload of the model.

+See [ModelApiExample](examples/ModelApiExample.nxt) on how to use these nodes.

 ### pxr_usd_tools

 ##### nodes